 - Best For: Car Camper

-The Lightspeed Air Mattress is a classic pump mattress, the kind you probably slept on in spare rooms as a kid or adult.
-This one has a slight camping bent, in that it’s made with durable materials, weighs only 6 pounds, and has a battery operated pump so you don’t need a wall outlet.
+The Sierra Designs Air Bed is a classic pump mattress, the kind you probably slept on in spare rooms as a kid or adult.
+This one has a slight camping bent, in that it’s made with durable materials, weighs only 6 pounds, and has a battery-operated pump so you don’t need a wall outlet.

 Camping Mattress Features

-Below we list the most important features for camping mattresses.
+Below we list the most important features of camping mattresses.
 Make sure to choose the model that fits your lifestyle best!

 Camping Cot vs Air Mattress vs Self-Inflating Mattress

 When it comes to camping mattresses, there are three standard forms that most people consider: self-inflating mattresses, air mattresses, and camping cots.
 You could always throw a pile of blankets on top of a bulky slab of memory foam, but then you’d have to wave sayonara to all of your vehicle’s storage space.
 Buh-bye rear window visibility!